DaveSkender/Stock.Indicators/docs/README.md

 IEnumerable<SmaResult> results = quotes.GetSma(20);
 ```

-## Use chaining to create unique insights
+## Use chaining for unique insights

 Optional chaining enables advanced uses cases; such as, indicator of indicators, [slope]({{site.baseurl}}/indicators/Slope/#content) (direction) of any result, or [moving average]({{site.baseurl}}/indicators/#moving-average) of an indicator.